 Preventing Cardiovascular Disease

 Many factors may increase the risk of developing coronary heart disease and other CVDs.
 The risk of CVDs increases with age and is greater in males than females at most ages.
 Having a close relative with CVD also increases the risk.
 These factors cannot be controlled, but other risk factors can, including smoking, lack of exercise, and high-fat diet.
 By making healthy lifestyle choices, you can reduce your risk of developing CVD.

-List controllable factors that increase the risk of cardiovascular disease.
+1. List factors that increase the risk of cardiovascular disease.